gnulnx/anouman/README.md

     'HOST': '10.0.1.15'

-Next we need to ensure that STATIC_ROOT and MEDIA_ROOT are set correctly in our settings.py file.
-We recommend installing into the anouman package location.
-For example if your domain name is *example.com* and your deployment user is *anouman* then we suggest updating your settings.py file with the following:
+Next we need to ensure that STATIC_ROOT and MEDIA_ROOT are set correctly in your settings.py file.
+I recommend installing into the anouman package location...
+For example if your domain name is *example.com* and your deployment user is *anouman* then I reccomend updating your settings.py file with the following:

         STATIC_ROOT=/home/anouman/example.com/static_root
         MEDIA_ROOT=/home/anouman/example.com/media_root

 Now when you run *manage.py collectstatic* your site will stay bundled up in one nice neat directory, which turns out to be incredibly useful if you want to deploy and manage more than one site...

-**Step 3:** Create an anouman package that will be deployable on an anouman loaded
+**Step 3:** Next you will create an anouman package that will be deployable on an anouman loaded
         server.
 Start by navigating to the directory containing your django project.
-        This is the directory you originally ran "django-admin.py startproject" from.
+        This is the directory you originally ran "django-admin.py startproject" from and type the following.

         anouman --django-project={path to your change project} --domainname=example.com